“How Does Mastodon Work?” was originally written on 04th August 2018, but I have updated it on 11th June 2020.

-I’ve mentioned Mastodon on a number of occasions on this blog.
-It is the only social media platform that I use, but for a new user it can be fairly confusing, as it doesn’t work like other social media sites.
+I’ve spoken about Mastodon numerous times on this blog.
+It is the social media platform I use more than any other, but for a new user it can be confusing because it doesn’t work like other social media sites.

 A new member of my Mastodon instance, Fosstodon, wrote their first post stating that they’re not really sure how it all works on Mastodon.
 Being the dutiful admin that I am, I pinged them back to let them know that I would find decent guide an post a link.
 To my surprise, I couldn’t find a decent guide anywhere, so I decided to write one.

 I’m going to try and cover all of the basics of Mastodon in this post, as well as the details of how it all works.
-By the end of this post, you will hopefully be a Mastodon expert.
+By the end of this post, you should have a pretty good idea as to how Mastodon works.
 So, settle in and get a coffee, as this is going to be a long one I think.

-Let’s start with the basics; Mastodon basically works like Twitter, but with a few differences:
+Let’s start with the basics; Mastodon works like Twitter, but with a few key differences:

 - A “Tweet” on Mastodon is called a “Toot” and you have a 500 character limit by default.

-- You can set the privacy of a Toot to be public (default), unlisted, followers-only, or direct.
+- You can set the privacy of a Toot.
+The default is public, but they can also be unlisted, follower only, or direct.

 You can, of course, reply to any Toot that you can see – after all what’s the point in having a social network if you can’t have a conversation.